Darkness and Light (John Legend album)

-Darkness and Light is the fifth studio album by American singer, songwriter, and pianist John Legend.
+Darkness and Light is the sixth studio album by American singer, songwriter, and pianist John Legend.
 It was released on December 2, 2016, by Columbia Records, as well as his last album to be released with GOOD Music, following the end of his five-album contract with the label.

 Recording and production

 Legend recorded the album at East West Studio 2 in Los Angeles.
 It was produced almost entirely by Blake Mills, who also played various instruments and co-produced most of the songs.
 Legend also collaborated with rapper Chance the Rapper, and vocalists Brittany Howard and Miguel.

 Singles

 The album's lead single "Love Me Now" was released on October 7, 2016.
 On October 6, 2016, the music video was released for the single.
 On November 18, 2016, the album's second single "Penthouse Floor" featuring Chance the Rapper, was released.
 On November 25, 2016, the album's first promotional single "I Know Better", was released and on March 27, 2017, was announced that the album's third single is "Surefire".